Single Index Bandits: Generalized Linear Contextual Bandits with Unknown Reward Functions: Preliminaries

-We will omit the subscript $x$ in $\nabla$ and the superscript $p$ in $S$ when the underlying distribution is clear from context.
+and $S^p_i(x), \; i \in [d]$ is defined as the $i$th entry of the score function vector $S^p(x) \in \R^d$. \end{definition} We will omit the subscript $x$ in $\nabla$ and the superscript $p$ in $S$ when the underlying distribution is clear from context.
 With this definition, we then introduce two standard assumptions. \begin{assumption} There exists some constant $M>0$ such that $\E(S_j(X)^2) \leq M$ for all $j \in [d]$ where $X$ is a random variable sampled from the distribution $\D$. \end{assumption} \begin{assumption} There exists some value $L>0$ such that $\infnorm{x_{t,i}} \leq L$ for all $i \in [d], t \in [T]$.
 And the unknown reward function $f(\cdot)$ and its derivative $f^{\prime}(\cdot)$ have constant upper bounds $L_f, L_{f^\prime}>0$, \textit{i.e.} $|f(x)| \leq L_f, |f^\prime(x)| \leq L_{f^\prime}$, for any $|x| \leq L$. \end{assumption} Assumption \ref{assu:score} is mild and applies to a broad class of distributions, including many non-sub-Gaussian or even non-zero-mean cases, which enables us to handle previously intractable cases.
-Furthermore, it is less restrictive than the conditions in the state-of-the-art literature on Stein's method and robust estimation literature~\cite{fan2019robust,fan2023understanding,yang2017high}, which typically require at least a finite fourth moment of the score function.
+Furthermore, it is less restrictive than the conditions in the state-of-the-art literature on Stein's method and robust estimation literature~\citep{fan2019robust,fan2023understanding}, which typically require at least a finite fourth moment of the score function.
 Assumption \ref{assu:bound} is also standard and widely used in existing linear contextual bandit algorithms.
-While some existing methods assume both the arm vector $x$ and the parameter $\theta_*$ have an $l_2$-norm bound of $S$~\cite{abbasi2011improved,abbasi2012online,chu2011contextual,ding2021efficient,li2017provably}, which may appear different from our Assumption~\ref{assu:bound}, both formulations ensure that the inner product $x^\top\theta_*$ is bounded by $L$, maintaining the same fundamental constraint.
-Moreover, our main results remain valid under both settings, and we adopt our assumption because it is commonly used in sparse linear bandit literature~\cite{hao2020high,jang2022popart}, allowing us to maintain consistency in our discussion of both linear and sparse linear bandits.
+While some existing methods assume both the arm vector $x$ and the parameter $\theta_*$ have an $l_2$-norm bound of $S$~\citep{abbasi2011improved,abbasi2012online,chu2011contextual,ding2021efficient,li2017provably}, which may appear different from our Assumption~\ref{assu:bound}, both formulations ensure that the inner product $x^\top\theta_*$ is bounded by $L$, maintaining the same fundamental constraint.
+Moreover, our main results remain valid under both settings, and we adopt our assumption because it is commonly used in sparse linear bandit literature~\citep{hao2020high,jang2022popart}, allowing us to maintain consistency in our discussion of both linear and sparse linear bandits.
 A more detailed discussion on this matter is provided in Appendix~\ref{app:assu}.
 Additionally, we allow $L$ to remain at a constant scale up to logarithmic factors, i.e. $L = \tilde O(1)$, while ensuring our results remain valid.
-This flexibility accommodates a broad range of distribution $\D$, including any sub-Gaussian or sub-Exponential distribution, and more details are provided in Appendix~\ref{app:assu}.
-Another noteworthy point is that, unlike most existing work on GLB~\cite{ding2021efficient,filippi2010parametric,jun2017scalable,li2017provably}, our methods do not require assuming a lower bound on the derivative of the unknown reward function $f^\prime(\cdot)$ (i.e., $f(\cdot)$ doesn't necessarily increase at some minimum rate), thereby allowing our methodology to be applied to a broader range of scenarios.
+This flexibility accommodates a broad range of distribution $\D$, including any sub-Gaussian or sub-Exponential distribution, and more technical details are provided in Appendix~\ref{app:assu}.